 Why write about tango?
 Words cannot come close to describing the experience of dancing.
 Yet I am doing it.
 My main goal is to share some information and insight on how to learn and improve in this dance.
 I feel that tango is a cultural treasure which most people are still unaware of.
 There is a vague mystique, an appeal that many perceive, but most do not know how to approach it.
 Potentially, tango is an art form of depth and cultural significance akin to music, painting, or the best of martial arts.
 But so far, there has not been a clarity among the dancers or among the general public on how to explore that potential.
 I am not a tango "master" - I still have a long way to what can be called mastery of this dance.
 I am just a serious student who over the years has pieced together a fairly coherent vision of how to improve in this dance and how to begin tapping its unlimited potential as an art form.
 It took many errors and frustrating periods during which I was stuck and confused in spite of studying with many of the known teachers.
 Much of my understanding came from outside of the tango circles.
 My main objective in sharing this information and producing this website is to help a potentially serious tango student who, like myself when I started, intuitively perceives the possible depth of this art but does not find clear ways to pursue it.
 Everything here is subject to dispute and frequent revision, as I hope to continue learning.

 Most tango “addicts” do not ask themselves such a question – they know they love it, and that is why they do it.
-I myself have had an urge to keep dancing tango for close to 13 years now, and it is not getting any weaker.
+I myself have had an urge to dance tango since 1995, and it is not getting any weaker.
 But, such irrational sentiments aside, I am also interested in understanding the underlying qualities which make this dance so appealing.
-In my experience, tango has been a positive force in the following three ways:
+In my view, tango is valuable in any one or all of the following three ways:

 - as pleasurable recreation and a comfortable social scene;